Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Stochastic Diffusion for Time Series Forecasting

 \section{Stochastic Diffusion for Time Series Forecasting}

-In this section, we discuss the details of our proposed Stochastic Diffusion (StochDiff) model.
+In this section, we discuss the details of our proposed \textbf{Stoch}astic \textbf{Diff}usion (StochDiff) model.
 An overview of the model structure is provided in Figure \ref{stochdiff}.

-The model comprises two parts: Modelling and Forecasting.
-In the Modelling part, \textit{Recurrent and Prior Learning} firstly learns the prior vector $\vz_t$: it consists of an \textit{RNN} module that converts the original time series data $\vx_t^0$ into the hidden units $h_t$, and a \textit{Prior Encoder} that encodes the previous hidden units $h_{t-1}$ into the current prior vector $\vz_t$.
-Secondly, the \textit{Diffusion} module integrates the learnt prior vector $\vz_t$ into its latent variables to reconstruct the original data $\vx_t^0$.
-The Forecasting part involves autoregressive generation of future data: the last hidden unit $h_{t_0}$ from the observation (Modelling part) is taken to learn the first prior vector $\vz_{t_0+1}$ in the prediction window.
-The predicted $\vx_{t_0+1}^0$ is sampled from the diffusion model and is input to the LSTM module to obtain its corresponding hidden unit $h_{t_0+1}$ and the prior vector for the next time step $z_{t_0+2}$.
+The model comprises two parts: modeling and Forecasting.
+In the modeling part, \textit{Recurrent and Prior Learning} firstly learns the prior vector $\vz_t$: it consists of an \textit{RNN} module that converts the original time series data $\vx_t^0$ into the hidden units $h_t$, and a \textit{Prior Encoder} that encodes the previous hidden units $h_{t-1}$ into the current prior vector $\vz_t$.
+Secondly, the \textit{Diffusion} module integrates the learned prior vector $\vz_t$ into its latent variables to reconstruct the original data $\vx_t^0$.
+The Forecasting part involves autoregressive generation of future data: the last hidden unit $h_{t_0}$ from the observation is taken to learn the first prior vector $\vz_{t_0+1}$ in the prediction window.
+The predicted $\vx_{t_0+1}^0$ is sampled from the diffusion model and is input to the \textit{RNN} module to obtain corresponding hidden unit $h_{t_0+1}$ and the prior vector $z_{t_0+2}$ for the next time step.
+A graphic decomposition of the modeling operations is provided in Figure \ref{graphic} to help with the understanding of StochDiff.